shadeszn/Football-Data-Analysis/README.md

 The objective is to increase my literacy of Football and Football Analytics.
 Working with this kind of data helps me understand football better.
 I enjoy being part of this educational journey day by day and aspire to learn more about this sport.

-As a by-product of this project, I am also able to share my learnings with my friends and other people on the internet who are also football fans, and hopefully aid them in learning about this.
+As a by-product of this project, I am also able to share my learnings with my friends and other people on the internet who are also football fans, and hopefully aid them in learning as well.
 I ocassionally post my work on social networks and engage in conversation with other similar-minded people in the community.

 ## Workflow
 All the code in my [Football-Data-Analysis](https://github.com/shadeszn/Football-Data-Analysis) GitHub repository is included in the Jupyter Notebooks subfolder, of which the workflow is divided into the following: